Joanna KeelMay 22, 2024

 Recruiters, hiring managers, and talent acquisition professionals are tasked with understanding and implementing changes in best practices, helping their teams adapt to new technologies and ways of operating, and navigating a tight labor market.

-In addition to expecting competitive pay, today's job seekers are looking for more than the traditional perks and offerings.
-Candidates are searching for greater work-life balance, more PTO, mental health resources, and genuinely inclusive work environments.
+Candidates are searching for greater work-life balance, more (if not unlimited) PTO, mental health resources, and genuine diversity, equity, and inclusion.
 But more importantly, job seekers are looking to work for organizations that invest in them through learning and development opportunities, career pathing, and mentoring.

 By finding this alignment between candidate priorities and company culture, organizations can personalize and improve the candidate experience to convert and retain best-fit talent.

-Unfortunately, there's no one-size-fits-all secret to attracting and engaging top talent.
+Unfortunately, there's no one-size-fits-all secret to attracting and engaging with top talent.
 Organizations have to take a step back, and make sure they're managing all aspects of hiring challenges, from filling hard-to-fill roles and offering benefits to make post-pandemic life easier to demonstrating a rich company culture that candidates want to embrace.

 "Candidates want to feel like they're part of something bigger than themselves, and that the company they're working for and with has shared beliefs and morals," said Will Staney, CEO and Co-Founder of Proactive Talent.